khaledsayadi/data_analysis/README.md

 # data_analysis
-This repository is for data analysis projects whether they are mainly based on python, some SQL and EXCEL, Maybe in the Future R programming might be included for data visualization.
+This repository is for data analysis projects they are mainly focused on python for data cleaning projects and/ or full end-to-end projects.